 If you qualify for subsidies, you can get them only by buying through your state’s health insurance marketplace.
 Healthcare.gov has links to state marketplaces.

-You could be eligible for a premium discount in the form a tax break if your income falls below 400 percent of the federal poverty level (for 2014 health plans, the 400 percent threshold was $45,960 for a single person).
-You qualify for a plan with reduced out-of-pocket costs if your household income falls below 250 percent of the federal poverty level ($28,725 for a single person for 2014 plans).
+You could be eligible for a premium discount in the form a tax break if your income falls below 400% of the federal poverty level (FPL).
+For 2020 health plans, the 400% threshold is $49,960 for a single person.
+Here are more examples:

 If you qualify for a tax break, you'll see the premium savings as you shop and compare plans on the marketplace website.
-Keep in mind that catastrophic plans do not qualify for subsidies.
+Keep in mind that catastrophic plans don't qualify for subsidies.